samiceto/firebase_mcp/README.md

 4.  if you see error googleapis not found then run command : npm install firebase-tools googleapis
 5.  create folder by `mkdir foldername` and `cd` to that folder and run `firebase login` and `firebase init`
 6.  choose existing project and complete steps
-7.  run gemini and you are ready to go
+7.  run gemini and you are ready to go.